dattieu/bellyfeed/README.md

 # bellyfeed
-An application helps to quickly find nearby food shops
+An application helps to quickly find nearby food shops of interest